CCnova/streaming_gesture_service/README.md

 ## Pre-reqs

-- Este projeto foi criado usando Node.js v19.6
+- This project was created using Node.js v19.6

 ## Running

 - Execute `npm ci` para restaurar os pacotes
-- Execute `npm start` e em seguida vá para o seu navegador em [http://localhost:3000](http://localhost:3000) para visualizar a página acima
+- Execute `npm start` and open your browser in [http://localhost:3000](http://localhost:3000) to see the page above

 ## Checklist Features